fpaupier/sidecar-pattern_tf-serving/README.md

 ```

 You can now push your image to an image repository and use it combined with tensorflow-serving to continuously deploy model in production with 0 downtime in your service.

+## Next steps
+This project is a proof of concept, thus it can be enhanced in many ways.

+- [] Delete local model files when model are removed from the bucket.
+- [] Investigate different IAM process
+- [] Propose a sample k8s.yaml configuration file that would be use to deploy the `model_poller` and `tensorflow/serving` containers at the same time.